-Unlike in DVN v3, publishing a dataset in Dataverse 4 automaticalliy starts a metadata export job, that will run in the background, asynchronously.
-Once completed, it will make the dataset metadata exported and cached in all the supported formats (Dublin Core, Data Documentation Initiative (DDI), and native JSON).
-There is no need to run the export manually.
+Publishing a dataset automatically starts a metadata export job, that will run in the background, asynchronously.
+Once completed, it will make the dataset metadata exported and cached in all the supported formats listed under Supported Metadata Export Formats in the Dataset + File Management section of the User Guide.

 The former will attempt to export all the published, local (non-harvested) datasets that haven’t been exported yet.
 The latter will force a re-export of every published, local dataset, regardless of whether it has already been exported or not.